HatimMano/libraries_battle_DL/README.md

-#Handwritten Letter Recognition

-This project demonstrates the implementation of a deep learning model for recognizing handwritten letters using the tensorflow, PyTorch, and scikit-learn libraries.

-The goal of this project is to train a neural network to recognize letters in images and output the corresponding character.

-#Problem Statement

-The objective is to design and train a deep learning model that can recognize handwritten letters based on the widely used EMNIST dataset.

-#Getting Started

-The project is implemented in three parts using the three libraries.

-##Part 1: TensorFlow Implementation

-The TensorFlow implementation involves:

-Preprocessing the EMNIST dataset
-Implementing a Convolutional Neural Network (CNN) Training the model
-Testing the model accuracy

-##Part 2: PyTorch Implementation

-The PyTorch implementation involves:

-Preprocessing the EMNIST dataset
-Implementing a Convolutional Neural Network (CNN) Training the model
-Testing the model accuracy

-##Part 3: Scikit-learn Implementation

-Implementing a machine learning pipeline using scikit-learn Preprocessing the EMNIST dataset
-Implementing a feedforward neural network
-Training the model
-Testing the model accuracy

-##Evaluation

-The performance of the three implementations is evaluated based on:

-Model accuracy
-Model generalization
-Computational time
-Results

-The results of the three implementations are presented in the results directory, showing the following:

-Confusion matrices
-Model accuracy
-Training and testing loss
-Conclusion

-This project provides a comparative analysis of three deep learning libraries, TensorFlow, PyTorch, and scikit-learn, for solving the problem of handwritten letter recognition.
-The results demonstrate that TensorFlow and PyTorch perform better than scikit-learn in terms of accuracy and generalization.
+# Handwritten Letter Recognition

+This project showcases the implementation of a deep learning model aimed at recognizing handwritten letters utilizing the TensorFlow, PyTorch, and scikit-learn libraries.

+## Problem Statement

+The objective is to develop and train a deep learning model capable of accurately recognizing handwritten letters using the popular EMNIST dataset.

+## Getting Started

+The project is divided into three parts, each utilizing a different library:

+### Part 1: TensorFlow Implementation

+This part involves:

+- Preprocessing the EMNIST dataset
+- Creating a Convolutional Neural Network (CNN)
+- Training the model
+- Evaluating model accuracy

+### Part 2: PyTorch Implementation

+This part involves:

+- Preprocessing the EMNIST dataset
+- Implementing a Convolutional Neural Network (CNN)
+- Training the model
+- Assessing model accuracy

+### Part 3: Scikit-learn Implementation

+This part includes:

+- Designing a machine learning pipeline using scikit-learn
+- Preprocessing the EMNIST dataset
+- Building a feedforward neural network
+- Training the model
+- Testing the model accuracy

+## Evaluation

+The performance of the three implementations is assessed based on:

+- Model accuracy
+- Generalization capability
+- Computational time

+## Results

+The results of the three implementations are documented in the results directory, showcasing:

+- Confusion matrices
+- Model accuracy
+- Training and testing loss

+## Conclusion

+This project offers a comparative analysis of TensorFlow, PyTorch, and scikit-learn for handwritten letter recognition.
+The findings indicate that TensorFlow and PyTorch outperform scikit-learn in terms of accuracy and generalization.